Why create? Assorted thoughts on software development

 It’s not this article’s purpose to provide an absolute divide between the two types.
 I can’t really answer the above questions, but I can say it’s a mix of them.
 I also can’t speak on behalf of other developers’ subjective opinions.
 The purpose of this particular example is that to illustrate that you yourself know best where your creations are coming from.
 By providing this thought framework, it could be easier to narrow down your interests and intentions when building software.

-In my own journey building software, I can accomplish both types of impact: trickle, since the ML I built has been launched to millions of people, but they might interact with only for seconds each day; mindblowing, since I have made a game that immersed people in an alternate universe and provoked them to think and feel.
+In my own journey building software, I can accomplish both types of impact: trickle, since the ML I built has been launched to millions of people, but they might interact with it for only a few seconds each day; mindblowing, since I have made a game that immersed people in an alternate universe and provoked them to think and feel.

 This article was overall fun yet difficult to write - I really wanted to share what makes this skill so important to me, yet I understand that people might not feel the same way.
 It’s like trying to explain why you like ice cream - it’s a bit difficult to put something so subjective into words but one can try anyway.
 And it is usually the case we like it first, before attempting to describe it in retrospect.